IserveU24x7/Sadaproof/README.md

 # Sadaproof
 It will be there always!
+Your contributions will always enlighten the world.
+Your presence will glorify.